Rathore23/WebBlog/README.md

 # BlogsDjango

-This project used class base view, form and model forms.
+This project used class-based view, form, and model forms.

 # To setup

-## Create virtualenv
+## Create virtualenv and install require packages

     python -m venv virtualenv